 Assemblymember Mark Stone

 Mark Stone represents the people of California's 29th Assembly District, which includes portions of Santa Cruz, Santa Clara, and Monterey Counties.
-Now in his third term as a state legislator, he has earned his reputation as a leader helping California's most vulnerable residents.
+Now in his fourth term as a state legislator, he has earned his reputation as a leader helping California's most vulnerable residents.

 For the last several years, Mark has served as Chair of the Assembly Judiciary Committee, which reviews legislation on issues including family law, product and tort liability and immunity, immigration, commercial contracts, court and jury procedures, and civil practice.
 He has written several laws to protect the civil rights of members of the LGBT+ community, sexually exploited youth, and immigrants.